Four years after launching Android Wear in 2014, Google renamed the software platform to Wear OS by Google, making the Android Wear name redundant.

 Download other apps

-You can also get other apps from the Google Play Store.
-So, if you don't like Google's own Fit app, you can grab Runtastic or Strava, to name a few.
-To download an app, press the power button on your watch, and then swipe up or down and tap Play Store (you'll be signed in with the main Google Account on your watch).
-To search for a new app, tap Search.
-If you want to download an app, tap Install.
-Easy.
+To download an app: Press the power button on your watch > Scroll to the Play Store icon (you'll be signed in with the main Google Account on your watch).
+To search for a new app, tap 'Search'.
+If you want to download an app, tap 'Install'.

 Store and play music

 Most Wear OS smartwatches come with 512MB of RAM and 4GB of storage, though some of the newer models offer 1GB of RAM and 8GB of storage.
 Either means Wear OS watches can store your music, so you can still gain access to your favourite tunes when you go for a jog around the park, though you will need Bluetooth headphones connected to your watch.